copsTvFan/cops-episode-guide/guide.md

 **Kansas City 4**

-- (KS -- 10:52 PM Street Patrol) Officer Bob Lane pulls up on five guys trying to start a truck with a stuck valve on the main street that are making a huge smoke cloud.
-Officer Bob Lane probes the shooting of an intruder.
+- (Kansas City, KS -- 10:52 PM Street Patrol) Officer Bob Lane pulls up on five guys trying to start a truck with a stuck valve on the main street that are making a huge smoke cloud.
+(11:12 PM Shooting Call) Officer Bob Lane probes the shooting of an intruder.
-- Off.
-Mike Cook answers a disturbance call, which results in convicted felon's capture.
+- (Kansas City, MO -- 9:15 PM) Officer Mike Cook answers a disturbance call, which results in convicted felon's capture.
+Featuring Officer Scott Caron.
-- Off.
-Gale Hall tries to keep a man from attacking his sister's boyfriend.
+- (11:12 PM Roll Call) Officer Gale Hall, Sergeant Thomas Schultz.
+(12:23 AM) Officer Hall tries to keep a man from attacking his sister's boyfriend.
+  Featuring Officer Letha Voss.
+"That's my sister and ain't nobody gonna hit my sister if they not married to her".

 ## CP-405